Ertytux/Hive_P2P_Bot/README.md

 ## Requirements for deployment

-In order to run the P2P Bot you need:
+To run the P2P Bot you need:

 * Cloning the Bot project
 ```Bash